-Pneumatic compression pumps may be used in lymphedema or wound care clinics, purchased, or rented for home use; home use is addressed herein.
-Pneumatic compression pumps consist of pneumatic cuffs connected to a pump.
+Pneumatic compression pumps (PCPs) may be used in lymphedema or wound care clinics, purchased, or rented for home use; home use is addressed herein.
+PCPs consist of pneumatic cuffs connected to a pump.
 These pumps use compressed air to apply pressure to the affected limb.
 The intention is to force excess lymph fluid out of the limb and into central body compartments in which lymphatic drainage should be preserved.
-Many pneumatic compression pumps are available, with varying materials, designs, degrees of pressure, and complexity.
+Many PCPs are available, with varying materials, designs, degrees of pressure, and complexity.
 There are 3 primary types of pumps.
 Single chamber nonprogrammable pumps are the simplest pumps, consisting of a single chamber that is inflated at 1 time to apply uniform pressure.
 Multichamber nonprogrammable pumps have multiple chambers ranging from 2 to 12 or more.
 The chambers are inflated sequentially and have a fixed pressure in each compartment.
 They can either have the same pressure in each compartment or a pressure gradient, but they do not include the ability to adjust the pressure manually in individual compartments.
 Single- or multi-chamber programmable pumps are similar to the pumps described above except that it is possible to adjust the pressure manually in the individual compartments and/or the length and frequency of the inflation cycles.
 In some situations, including patients with scarring, contractures, or highly sensitive skin, programmable pumps are generally considered the preferred option.
+PCPs are also proposed to supplement standard care for patients with venous ulcers.